Tim Martineau is a Reader in Human Resources Management (HRM) at LSTM and leads a team working on health workforce issues.

 Editorial Board of International Journal of Human Resources for Health.

-Member of Steering Committee of the Thematic Working Group on Health Systems in Fragile and Conflict Affected States.
+Member of Advisory Group of the Thematic Working Group on Health Systems in Fragile and Conflict Affected States.

 - Shridhar Kadam: Factors influencing the performance of district health managers and its effect on performance of district health system in Odisha, India